6 - 8 week lead time - 24 month warranty - 7 day return guarantee

-The Multimac has been approved to the European Safety Standard for child seats, ECE 44-04, and greatly exceeds all the crash test requirements.
+The Multimac has been approved to the European Safety Standard for child seats: ECE 44-04, and performs exceptionally well against all crash test requirements.

 Multimac achieves high standards of safety because of its unique energy absorbing design which includes: